-- (i) pay Mr N £1,000 for the serious distress and inconvenience he has experienced; - (ii) produce a schedule (the Schedule) showing the employee contributions deducted from Mr N's pay in respect of the period of his employment.
-The Schedule shall also include the corresponding employer contributions that were due to the Scheme; and - (iii) forward the Schedule to Mr N. - 16.
-The Employer shall, within 14 days of receiving a request by Mr N, provide him with any reasonable additional information, in order for him to be able to check the details in the Schedule. - 17.
-Within 14 days of receiving confirmation from Mr N that he agrees with the information on the Schedule, the Employer shall: - (i) pay the missing contributions to the Scheme; - (ii) establish with the Scheme whether the late payment of contributions has meant that fewer units were purchased in Mr N's Scheme account than he would have otherwise secured, had the contributions been paid on time; and - (iii) pay any reasonable administration fee should NEST charge a fee for carrying out the above calculation. - 18.
-Within 14 days of receiving confirmation from NEST of any shortfall in Mr N's units, pay the cost of purchasing any additional units required to make up the shortfall.
+- 17. To put matters right, the Employer shall, within 28 days of the date of this Determination: - (i) pay Mr N £500 for the significant distress and inconvenience he has experienced; - (ii) produce a schedule (the Schedule) showing the employee contributions deducted from Mr N's pay in respect of the period of his employment.
+The Schedule shall also include the corresponding employer contributions that were due to the Scheme; and - (iii) forward the Schedule to Mr N. - 18.
+The Employer shall, within 14 days of receiving a request by Mr N, provide him with any reasonable additional information, in order for him to be able to check the details in the Schedule. - 19.
+Within 14 days of receiving confirmation from Mr N that he agrees with the information on the Schedule, the Employer shall: - (i) pay the missing contributions to the Scheme; - (ii) establish with the Scheme whether the late payment of contributions has meant that fewer units were purchased in Mr N's Scheme account than he would have otherwise secured, had the contributions been paid on time; and - (iii) pay any reasonable administration fee should the Scheme administrator charge a fee for carrying out the above calculation. - 20.
+Within 14 days of receiving confirmation from the Scheme administrator of any shortfall in Mr N's units, pay the cost of purchasing any additional units required to make up the shortfall.

-Anthony Arter
+Anthony Arter CBE